 MET501B Research Designs and Methodological Choices: Research Proposal

-The purpose of the course is apply learnings from MET501A on the candidate¿s own research project.
+The purpose of the course is to apply learning outcomes from MET501A on the candidate's own research project.
 Hence, students should develop skills needed to formulate research questions, develop a design for answering those questions, and implement and evaluate the research effort.

-*Apply knowledge learned in MET501A and relate to his/her academic field and masters the field´s philosophy of science and methods
+- apply knowledge learned in MET501A and relate this to his/her academic field and master the field´s philosophy of science and methods

 The course contains several seminars addressing central topics relevant for writing a paper or dissertation (3-4 seminars).
 The candidate will also have to present the research proposal in class.

 Students have to write a research proposal and present and discuss this proposal.